gardener/gardener/docs/concepts/operator.md

 Typically, the admission controllers run in the runtime cluster alongside the virtual cluster deployment.
 However, to function properly the admission controllers require access and permissions for the virtual garden cluster in order to watch the Gardener API resources like shoots.
 The admission deployment realizes this scenario by allowing the specification of different Helm charts for the runtime and virtual cluster and follows the pattern established by existing Gardener extensions [like provider-aws](https://github.com/gardener/gardener-extension-provider-aws/tree/master/charts/gardener-extension-admission-aws).

+As of today, deployment of admission controllers via `.spec.deployment.admission` is not yet supported, but it is currently under active development.

 ### Configuration for Extension Resources

 The `.spec.resources` field refers to the extension resources as defined by Gardener in the extension contract.
 These include both well-known types such as `Infrastructure`, `Worker` etc. and [generic resources](https://github.com/gardener/gardener/blob/master/docs/extensions/controllerregistration.md#extension-resource-configurations).
 The field will be used to populate the respective field in the resulting `ControllerRegistration` in the garden cluster.